ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 - Classes are for creating types.
   As much as possible, pretend inheritance doesn't exist.
 - Performance issues can be solved (sometimes by converting types or functions to Rust)
-- Minimize Hungarian notation: a typed identifier name does not need to include the type information in its name.
+- Minimize Hungarian notation: a typed identifier name does not need the type information in its name.

 ### Examples